t-troebst/perfanno.nvim/README.md

-# PerfAnno - Profiling Annotations and Call Graph Exploration in NeoVim!
+# PerfAnno: Profiling Annotations and Call Graph Exploration in NeoVim!

-PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf (or other profilers).
+PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf or potentially other profilers.
 It supports two different modes:

 * **call graph:** Each line is annotated with the samples that occurred in that line *including* nested function calls.
 This requires that the perf.data file has been recorded with call graph information.
 * **flat:** Each line is annotated with the samples that occurred in that line *without* nested function calls.
 This information is easier to get but obviously disables some useful features of this plugin.

-If the perf.data file has multiple events, then you can choose switch between the event you want to use for annotation.
+If the perf.data file has multiple events such as, say, cpu cycles, branch mispredictions and cache misses, then you can switch between these.
 In addition, PerfAnno provides a Telescope finder that allows you to immediately jump to the hottest lines in your code base or the hottest callers of a specific region of code (typically a function).

 ![demo](https://user-images.githubusercontent.com/15610942/153112464-ebfee5f2-11c3-4185-ad96-2cf8e7f7cd42.gif)

-**This demo is currently out of date!**
+**This demo might become slightly out of date as I continue working on the plugin!**

 ## Installation